Gaussian Splatting for Venues and Event Spaces

 Short answer

-Event buyers need to imagine a specific use of the room, not just look at an empty hall.
+Event buyers need to imagine a specific use of the room instead of only looking at an empty hall.

 Venue tours should answer capacity, flow, access, setup zones, and booking questions.
 A useful test is simple: can someone open the tour, understand the place, and know what to do next without a separate explanation?